Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 “So what’s this about socks?”
 Order asks with a plain, normal tone.

 The young lady gives the typical Kanvanian “I’m a mysterious wizard” nod, which is really just a normal nod that’s exaggerated to the point of looking ceremonious.
 “Masteress,” she begins, “The High Overlord’s used his overwhelming force to pilfer socks from everyone in the capitol,” she starts.
 “Over half of the realm’s socks have been absconded with, including those that would count as a match, but are not of the same pair.
-Like… like here,” she pulls up her dress ever so slightly to reveal her knee socks.
-Both are white, but one has a long red stripe traveling diagonally along the shin, and the other has a squiggly blue line forming a Celt pattern.
+Like… like here,” she pulls up the hem of her robe ever so slightly to reveal her knee socks.
+Both are white, but one has a long red stripe traveling diagonally along the shin, and the other has a squiggly blue line forming some sort of Celt pattern.
 She’s got great taste in socks, Order’ll give her that, but they definitely don’t match.
-“As you can see,” she continues, “mine look terrible together, and I, like everyone I’ve talked to, woke up normally to see their matches stolen.”
+“As you can see,” the mage continues, “mine look terrible together, and I, like everyone I’ve talked to, woke up to see their matches stolen.”

 Order hums.
 “And what makes you think this was the work of Chaos?”